 Ms. Durant has discovered Netflix (better late than never) and has enjoyed watching British comedy (Doc Martin especially) and police thrillers (Shetland, Hinterlands!); Norwegian, Icelandic and Finnish series, Hollywood blockbusters and Christmas movies; Queer Eye makeovers, cooking and fashion shows, and a series on tiny homes and the most extraordinary houses around the world.

 She also paints landscapes, collects art materials, grows anything that grows, reads a lot, and practices lifelong learning.
-Ms. Durant challenges herself by learning different languages and she is now on a 73rd-day-streak for French on Duolingo.
+Ms. Durant challenges herself by learning different languages and she is now on a 404-day streak for French on Duolingo since April 2020.
 Ms. Durant speaks English, Filipino, French and Mongolian.